AbdoElsaed/linkedin-dl/README.md

 ## How to use

-*   download node.js from this link https://nodejs.org
+*   download node.js from https://nodejs.org
-*   open your command line in the script directory and type __npm install__
+*   open your command line in the project directory and type __npm install__
 *   then type __node index.js -s \<course slag\> -u \<email\> -p \<password\>__ respectively
     *   course slag => the name of the course in linkedin
     *   email => your linkedin account email